apache/spark/CI.rst

 The image names follow the patterns (except the Python image, all the images are stored in https://ghcr.io/ in ``apache`` organization.

-The packages are available under:
+The packages are available under (CONTAINER_NAME is url-encoded name of the image).
+Note that "/" are supported now in the ``ghcr.io`` as apart of the image name within ``apache`` organization, but they have to be percent-encoded when you access them via UI (/ = %2F)

 ``https://github.com/apache/airflow/pkgs/container/<CONTAINER_NAME>``